 The point and the gridded products have a quality filter applied with only points with an uncertainty of less than 7m included.
 The goal is to have an uncertainty for each pixel in the gridded data.
 In the first version a global value is supplied as an attribute to the gridded product.
-The global value has been estimated using Operation Ice Bridge data for months March to May (Greenland) and September to November (Antarctica) for years with a sufficient coverage between 2011 and 2018.
+The global value has been estimated using OIB data for months March to May (Greenland) and September to November (Antarctica) for years with sufficient coverage between 2011 and 2018.

-Table 3: Summary of differences between OIB and the gridded product
+Table 5: Summary of differences between OIB and the gridded product